experianplc/Experian-BIS-Postman-Collection/README.md

 ## How to get started:

-1. Use of Quick Start Guide to help you create an account and an app for the “Businesses API” on our developer portal
+1. Use our [Quick Start Guide](https://developer.experian.com/tutorial/quick-start-guide) to help you create an account and an app for the “Businesses API” on our developer portal
 2. Import the Postman Collection and Environment files into Postman
 3. Plug in your username, password, client ID, and client secret into the “Get Token” example in the Postman collection
 4. Ensure the “Businesses Sandbox” environment is selected in Postman